Is It Really Safe To Travel To Mexico For Cancer Treatment?

 Everyone has seen the sensational media stories about the drug wars and kidnappings in Mexico.
 I’m sure if you are a drug dealer, you have something to worry about.
 But in twenty years of working with cancer patients, the only time we have ever heard of a patient having trouble was from a couple who drove far into mainland Mexico, and had their money and passports stolen when they let them in plain sight in their car.

 When patients travel to clinics in Baja, the skinny peninsula just south of California, they are met by clinic drivers at the San Diego airport.
-These drivers take the patients and their luggage directly to the hospital or clinic where they will receive treatment.
+These drivers take the patients and their luggage directly to the cancer hospital or clinic where they will receive treatment.
 Most drivers have a ‘fast pass’ so patients are not required to spend hours waiting in line at the border.
 In most cases, the ride from the airport to the facility takes about 15 minutes.

 Baja is considered by many to be Southern Southern California.
 Most everyone there speaks English, you can shop with US dollars and you are only minutes from the border.
 The San Ysidro border crossing is one of the busiest in the world.
 Annually, 40 million people and 14 million vehicles cross the border between San Diego and Tijuana, Rosarito Beach and Ensenada, without incident.